stefoosh/sportsdata/README.md

 docker run -p 8080:8080 --platform linux/amd64 stefoosh/sportsdata:latest
 ```

-Secrets and constants go into `src/{main,test}/resources/application.properties` on a per-subproject basis.
+`application.properties` is defined `.gitignore` and gets populated on a per-project basis by a template with
-They're defined in `.gitignore` and not included in this repo.
+associated script in `docker/`